jrobbins2006/book_a_taxi/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
 # book_a_taxi

+This project used ChatGPT 5.2 to generate starter code for a taxi-ride booking web application.
+The application contains several pages of navigation, including Home, About US, Services, Contact, and a book a ride  with form validation.
+The project uses React components and React Router for the base pages.
+In addition, React is used for form validation, and the pages are styled with CSS.